isb-cgc/readthedocs/docs/source/sections/progapi/progapi3_api/cohorts_file_manifest_filtered.rst

 cohorts().file_manifest_filtered()
 #####################################
-Takes a cohort id as a required parameter and returns cloud storage paths to files associated with all the samples in that cohort, up to a default limit of 10,000 files.
+Takes a cohort id as a required parameter and a filter set as a required data payload, and returns a manifest of all files associated with all the samples in that cohort, as well as their metadata, up to a default limit of 50,000 files.
 Authentication is required.
 User must have READER or OWNER permissions on the cohort.

 **Example**::